YizhuoZhai/YizhuoZhai.github.io/_pages/about.md

 Welcome to Yizhuo's corner of the web!
 I'm a postdoc at Georgia Institute of Technology, working with [Taesoo Kim](https://taesoo.kim).
 I gain my PhD in UC, Riverside, under the guidance of  [Srikanth V. Krishnamurthy](https://www.cs.ucr.edu/~krish/) and [Zhiyun Qian](https://www.cs.ucr.edu/~zhiyunq/).
 I also tightly collabrate with [Chengyu Song](https://www.cs.ucr.edu/~csong/) and [Manu Sridharan](https://manu.sridharan.net).
 I'm into all the stuff about computers, especially how operating system works.
 Coding is the magic for me and I'm keeping improving my ability to wave the wand.
 ### News
+[10/31/2024] Our paper "RUG: Turbo LLM for Rust Unit Test Generation" is accepted by ICSE 2025.
-[08/11/2024] Team Atlanta advances to finals in AIxCC competition!!!!
+[08/11/2024] Team Atlanta advances to finals in AIxCC competition! $2 million award!!
+[07/11/2024] I got the travel grant for USENIX 2024.
 [06/16/2024] Our paper "SymBisect: Accurate Bisection for Fuzzer-Exposed Vulnerabilities" is accepted by USENIX Security 2024.
+[04/16/2024] I'm the program committee member for [ACSAC2024](https://www.acsac.org).
 [02/26/2024] Our paper "Don't Waste My Efforts: Pruning Redundant Sanitizer Checks of Developer-Implemented Type Checks" is accepted by USENIX Security 2024.
 [02/23/2024] Our paper "Enhancing Static Analysis for Practical Bug Detection: An LLM-Integrated Approach" is accepted by OOPSLA 2024.
 [11/01/2023] I started my postdoc at Georgia Institute of Technology.